United States Air Force Memorial: History

 Because the site was near the Marine Corps War Memorial, which is just north of the Carillon, various Marine groups were briefed on the plans; they voiced no objections.
-However, on 30 July 1997, Congressman Gerald B.H.
-Solomon (R-NY), a Marine veteran, introduced a bill to prohibit the construction of any monument, memorial, or other structure "within view" of the Marine Corps War Memorial.
+However, on 30 July 1997, Congressman Gerald Solomon (R-NY), a Marine veteran, introduced a bill to prohibit the construction of any monument, memorial, or other structure "within view" of the Marine Corps War Memorial.
 The Air Force Association organized support for the memorial on behalf of its membership and Air Force veterans, and the issue became a polarizing one between the services.

-On 16 September 1997, the Friends of Iwo Jima and Solomon filed for a injunction against the construction of the Air Force Memorial.
+On 16 September 1997, the Friends of Iwo Jima and Solomon filed for an injunction against the construction of the Air Force Memorial.
 The request was denied on 15 June 1998, and the U.S. Court of Appeals for the Fourth Circuit then dismissed the appeal of that decision on 7 May 1999.
 But the cost of litigation and the opposition of prominent Marine veterans in Congress convinced the Foundation to move the Memorial to its present site, at the east end of Columbia Pike, on the grounds of Fort Myer just south of Arlington National Cemetery.

 On 28 December 2001, President George W. Bush signed the Defense Authorization Bill, which included a rider directing the Department of Defense to make available to the Air Force Memorial Foundation up to 3 acre of the Naval Annex property for the memorial.
 Ground was formally broken in September 2004.
 Construction of the spires began in February 2006 and was completed in seven months.

 The memorial was dedicated on 14 October 2006, with about 30,000 people attending.
 The keynote address was delivered by President Bush, a former F-102 Delta Dagger pilot with the Texas Air National Guard.
 The first official ceremony at the memorial was held the next day: Secretary of the Air Force Michael Wynne laid a memorial wreath beneath the spires for fallen airmen.

 To all who have climbed sunward and chased the shouting wind, America stops to say: your service and your sacrifice will be remembered forever, and honored in this place by the citizens of a free and grateful nation.